Police Auctions in Australia

 The Police department’s own equipment, such as cars, communication equipment, cameras, and more that ends up at auction.
 The equipment is generally well maintained, having strict maintenance schedules, although they may not receive the T.L.C that a private owner/operator would give.

 Ex-police interceptors/highway patrol vehicles have an almost cult-like following that makes them popular at auction, one reason for their popularity is that the vehicles often have increased performance specifications, such as better suspension, higher engine output, more robust drivetrain etc. There are also a lot of other vehicles types, like divisional vans, trucks, buses and plain standard vehicles that go up for sale.
 Most of this equipment/vehicles will end up at ex-government auctioneers such as Pickles and Manheim and flow through ex-gov and lease sales.

 Where to find Police Auctions

-Police Auctions are not generally run by the Police station or department itself, the auction will be handled by a third party auctioneer in most all cases.
-Notices for these auctions can usually be found in the Saturday edition of the major news paper in your region and via the commonly used auctioneers below.
+Police Auctions are not generally run by the Police station or department itself, the auction will be handled by a third party auctioneer in almost all cases.
+Notices for these auctions can usually be found in the Saturday edition of the major newspaper in your region and via the commonly used auctioneers below.